HandyAndyShortStack/fpb/README.md

 FPB
 ===

-Website for the Fabulous Partyboys http://thefabulouspartyboys.com
+Website for the Fabulous Party Boys http://thefabulouspartyboys.com

 Javascript is funky!!!